 Food has been used to convey love and welcome and community, (as well as punishment - like old bread & dank water for prisoners) since the beginning of time and that's not gonna stop just because a program or expert tells you to stop being an emotional eater.
 We all eat emotionally because our emotions are part of who we are and that doesn't stop at the dinner table.

 Food is also fuel.
-Some bodies work better on one kind than another of course, and yes fresh, local, whole, nutrient dense food is generally optimal, but not everyone can afford or access “optimal” fuel.
+Some bodies work better on one kind than another of course, and yes, a variety of nutrient dense foods is generally optimal, but not everyone can afford or access “optimal” fuel.
 Food desserts are a REAL problem.
 Poverty and food insecurity affect millions of people across all ages.
 No matter what the "wellness" experts say about eating apples being cheaper than treating cancer (which is super privileged, gaslight-y and NOT cool), the fact remains that we can’t all access abundant clean water and fresh whole nutrient dense food for a multitude of reasons, and some people have to take whatever calories they can get because our systems are harmful and don't meet their needs.

 Before I wrap up, I want to touch briefly on exercise.
 Let me cut straight to the point:

 Humans are not made to exercise for the sake of exercising.